Post-Market Registry of AURYON Atherectomy Device in Subjects Affected With Infrainguinal Peripheral Artery Disease (PATHFINDER)

 Time Frame: Post-discharge (at 6-, 12-, and 24-months)

-Change in ankle brachial index (ABI or TBI if needed) at 6, 12, and 24, months, compared to baseline.
+Change in ankle brachial index (ABI) or tibial brachial index (TBI) if ABI unavailable at 6, 12, and 24, months, compared to baseline.

-Ankle-Brachial Index (ABI) si an ankle/arm blood pressure ratio.
+Ankle-Brachial Index (ABI) is an ankle/arm blood pressure ratio.
 Normal value ranges between 0.9-1.3.
-Under 0.9 index means blood has a difficult time getting to legs & feet; 0.4-0.9 indicates mild-moderate PAD; 0.4 and lower indicates severe PAD.
-Positive difference between time-points represents a clinical improvement through time and vice versa.
+Under 0.9 index means blood has a difficult time getting to legs and feet; 0.4-0.9 indicates mild-moderate peripheral artery disease (PAD); 0.4 and lower indicates severe PAD.
+Positive change between timepoints represents a clinical improvement over time.

 Post-discharge (at 6-, 12-, and 24-months)